Dini001/UrlLocalization/ReadMe.md

             .AddSupportedCultures(supportedCultures)
             .AddSupportedUICultures(supportedCultures)
             .RequestCultureProviders = [
                 // Select the language for the current request base on the url.
-The culture part of the url must be in the "supportedCultures" list new RouteSegmentRequestCultureProvider(supportedCultures) {
+                // The culture part of the url must be in the "supportedCultures" list
+                // The resolving / generation of the url is agnostic of how the culture is
+                //      determined, this one is provided has a convenience new RouteSegmentRequestCultureProvider(supportedCultures) {
                     Options = options
                 }